rmw/talks/bios.md

 Rebecca holds an Masters in Computer Science and a BA in Women and Gender Studies from [Washington University in St. Louis](http://wustl.edu/) and was named one of [7 Brillant Women in Tech](http://craigconnects.org/2014/06/7-brilliant-women-in-tech.html) by Craig Newmark, founder of Craigslist.

-You can regularly find Rebecca playing guitar and singing in a punk ensemble at [The Old Town School of Folk Music](https://www.oldtownschool.org/).
+You can regularly find Rebecca playing guitar and singing in a punk or Honk Tonk ensemble at [The Old Town School of Folk Music](https://www.oldtownschool.org/).
 Rebecca's other hobbies include drinking Cherry Coke Zero, sipping Prosecco, cuddling pugs, &amp; wearing all the colors.

 And she changes her hair.
 A lot.